 The reason we have given space to the phenomenon of armed struggle over the past few years and supported the need to defend these points, however contradictory and dangerous they might be, was because we felt the road undertaken was an important one.
 We felt that this road could-which has in fact happened-take another direction, that of mass armed struggle, of generalised illegal behaviour which could deny and finally eliminate the very conditions of the initial clandestine struggle based on the closed military party.
-To put ourselves against this behaviour from the very beginning, as so many have done, would have contributed to about these ideological forms in everyday life, turning them into instruments of repression.
-And this being against must translate itself into precise actions of attack.
-If we are against the police, we must not let ourselves be drawn into the ideological trap of those who, in the name of a misunderstood pluralism or a retrograde enlightenment, give space and feasibility to the enemy, affirming that everyone has the right to express him or herself, therefore also the police - who when they do express themselves do so with batons.
-If we are against all judges and bureaucrats, all bosses and the trade unions in their service, we must not wait for someone to tell us: "this boss committed a particular wrong or this trade union leader is guilty of such and such, this judge is particularly reactionary".
-No!
-All of them, without ideological distinction, all the police, all magistrates, all bureaucrats and all the trades union leaders, all the bosses and all those in their service are guilty and should be attacked with any possible means, at any moment, at whatever the cost.
+To put ourselves against this behaviour from the very beginning, as so many have done, would have contributed to the State repression against them, and would have prevented any development in a libertarian direction, something we considered possible from the start.
+By this we do not mean a libertarian development in the closed military parties, but the development of armed struggle in general and of all the comrades who work in this direction.